mohammadshahed/mohammadshahed/README.md

 ### Hi

 I'm <strong>Mohammad Shaheduzzaman</strong>, a self-taught programmer having expertise in modern <i>Frontend and Backend</i> technologies and a deep interest in JavaScript, React, Python, Django and Database.
 I am good at solving problems and always try to learn something new.
-Currently, I am seeking a position with a stable Software Organization with room for growth and Opportunity for advancement.
+Currently, I am seeking a position with a stable Organization with room for growth and Opportunity for advancement.
 <hr style="color:blue; font-size:1px">

 <ul>